 Thierry Henry (France) – 51 goals in 123 appearances

-Winning the 1998 World Cup and UEFA EURO 2000 were among the many highlights of Henry's stellar career, in which he eclipsed UEFA President Michel Platini as France's all-time leading marksman before setting his daunting final total at 51.
-Scarily fast in his youth, his intelligence and finishing kept the goals flowing later in his career.
+Winning the 1998 World Cup and UEFA EURO 2000 were among the many highlights of Henry's stellar career, in which he eclipsed UEFA President Michel Platini as France's all-time leading scorer before setting his daunting final total at 51.
+Scarily fast in his youth, Henry's intelligence and finishing kept the goals flowing later in his professional life.